kingluddite/web-dev-notes/full_stack/meteor/level-ups/intermedia-meteor/01-intro.md

 # The project

-## package management
+## Package management

-remove the following packages
+Remove the following packages from Meteor

 * autopublish
 * insecure

 ```
 autopublish@1.0.7             # Publish all data to the clients (for prototyping)
-insecure@1.0.7                # Allow all DB writes from clients (for prototyping)
+@1.0.7                # Allow all DB writes from clients (for prototyping)
 ```

-add these packages:
+Add these packages:

 ```
 kadira:flow-router